 Bowls is played all year round, in the summer months bowls is popular outdoors, with many parks having bowling greens.
 During the winter the sport continues indoors.
 This sport is often associated with older people but all ages play, including under 18s and under 25s teams.

 Netball is a popular sport in many countries including Wales, with teams for all ages.
 Netball is played in most schools in Wales, mainly by girls, but a higher proportion of boys have come into the game over recent years.
-The Wales Senior Team currently ranks 8th in the IFNA World Rankings.
 Want to find out more?
 See the Welsh Netball website.